 Are Water Changes Bad For Pregnant Cherry Shrimps?

-This will ensure the environment of the shrimp tank is remaining healthy and the TDS level doesn’t get too high for the shrimps.
+This will ensure the shrimp tank’s environment remains healthy and the TDS level doesn’t become too high.

 Also, don’t get too enthusiastic about the water changes.
 Too often and too much water change can bring adverse effects to the shrimp tank.